 Sub-prefectures: Antony, Boulogne-Billancourt

-Surface: 176 km²
+Surface area: 176 km²

-Economy: La Défense business district (16,000 employees, 400 private companies, 20,000 inhabitants, 17,000 students)
+Economy: La Défense business district (16,000 employees, 400 private companies, 20,000 residents, 17,000 students)

 Receive exclusive news about the Tour